Skip to main content

 • The risk analysis was outdated (the tool was run once and not updated annually)

-• The scope was incomplete (the tool was completed for the EHR but not for email, remote access, or vendor relationships)
+• The scope was incomplete (the tool was completed for the electronic health record (EHR) but not for email, remote access, or vendor relationships)

 • The risk management plan did not follow (the tool was completed but nothing was done about the gaps it identified)